mikarant/ozo/run_ozo.md

         git clone https://mikarant@bitbucket.org/mikarant/ozo.git
  That command clones the repository for your own computer.

-4. Next time, you may want to download the latest version of the program before using.
-That can be done by command:
+4. After cloning, if you want download the latest version of the ozo, you can do it by command

         git pull origin master

 If the download was succesful, you should now have folder called `mikarant-ozo-xxxx` appeared to your local drive.
 In the folder name, xxxx refers the last commit ID.